 Attention!
 The law to qualify to take the New Jersey Electrical Contractors License Exam has changed.
-You have about 35 months (less than 688 days and counting down) until the grace period expires.
+You have less than 521 days and counting, until the grace period expires.
 What does this mean to you?
 The recent licensing law change has great significance for many reasons.

 If you are like many people in the electrical trade you choose to be a master of your profession and care less about the business aspect.
 You are constantly learning, concurring problems, meeting project deadlines, managing your daily work, ordering materials, and overall working hard to earn a respectable living.
 What may not be on your mind is obtaining your electric contractors license.